himaenshuu/cnn/README.md

 - Implemented in **🟠 PyTorch** and **🔵 TensorFlow**.
 - 📦 Pre-trained weights support for transfer learning.
 - 📊 Model training and evaluation on custom datasets.
-- 📈 Performance visualization with metrics like accuracy and loss.
+- 📈 Performance visualization with metrics like accuracy and losses

 ## 📋 Prerequisites 🔧
 Ensure you have the following installed: